learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

-# Type 1 and Type 2 errors - Lab
+# Type I and Type II errors - Lab

 ## Introduction

-In this lab, you'll run some of your own simulations to learn more about type 1 and type 2 errors.
-Remember that, the result of a statistical hypothesis test and the corresponding decision of whether to reject or accept the null hypothesis is not infallible.
+In this lab, you'll run some of your own simulations to learn more about type I and type II errors.
+Remember that, the result of a statistical hypothesis test and the corresponding decision of whether to reject or accept the null hypothesis, is not infallible.
 A test provides evidence for or against the null hypothesis and then you decide whether to accept or reject it based on that evidence, but the evidence may lack the strength to arrive at the correct conclusion.
-Incorrect conclusions made from hypothesis tests fall in one of two categories, i.e. [Type 1 and Type 2 errors](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors) By running some of these simulations, you should have a better idea of why a 95% confidence level is often used for hypothesis testing.
+Incorrect conclusions made from hypothesis tests fall in one of two categories, i.e. [Type I and Type II errors](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors).
+By running some of these simulations, you should have a better idea of why a 95% confidence level is often used for hypothesis testing.

 ## Objectives